 As per section 135 of the Act, a CSR committee has been formed by the Company.
 The funds are utilised throughout the year on activities which are specified in Schedule VII of the Act.
-The areas of CSR activities and contributions made thereto are as follows:

-Par rticulars March 31, 2019 March 31, 2018

-(a) Gross amount required to be spent by the Company during the year 1.18 1.08
+Gross amount required to be spent by the company during the year is ₹2.07 million (March 31,2019 ₹1.18 million)

-(b) Amount spent during the year 0.77 -